 I strongly believe that salads shouldn’t take hours to prepare.
 This apple salad does take some effort but you can prepare most of the items beforehand to save you time.
 Bake the apple chips, chicken and spiced pecans the day before and toss everything the last minute for a quick meal.
 Better yet, purchase apple chips and rotisserie chicken for an even faster approach!

 Since all of the ingredients already have a ton of flavor, you can go simple on the roasted chicken.
-A little garlic, salt and pepper is all you need to season the poultry.
+A little garlic, salt, and pepper are all you need to season the poultry.

 Toss the pecans with the melted butter and spices and bake until toasty.
 This is probably my favorite way to prepare pecans.
 They become nice and crunchy and not overly sweet while still retaining that “pecan-y” flavor.